 1. It Helps to Set the Right Goals

-While a plan is a blueprint for the realization of the goal, it also supports SMART goal setting.
+While a plan is a blueprint for the realisation of the goal, it also supports SMART goal setting.
 In particular, planning helps to critically assess the goal to see if it’s realistic.
 It allows setting a time frame by predicting when the company can achieve its goal.
 It also defines how to measure performance against the set goals and whose responsibility it will be.

 2. It Sets Objectives and Standards for Controlling

 A primary function of strategic formal planning is providing direction to lower-level managers, allowing the development of tactical goals.
 Planning shows objectives for each organisational department and helps managers to prioritise activities depending on their relevance to the goal.